Causal Inference with Truncation-by-Death and Unmeasured Confounding: Simulation studies

-For each setting, we let the sample size be $n\in\{400, 1200, 3000\}$ and generate data 1000 times.
-Next, we estimate the SACE using survivor case analysis, \citet{wang2017identification}'s method, and our proposed method (including parametric regression and nonparametric local linear kernel regression), and then calculate the average bias and mean absolute bias ($L_1$-norm).
-The results for the continuous outcomes are presented in Table \ref{tab1} and those for binary outcomes are presented in Table \ref{tab2}.
+Under ignorability (Setting 2), there is no unmeasured confounding between $Z$ and $S$.
+Under explainable nonrandom survival (Setting 3), there is no unmeausred confounding between $S$ and $Y$.
+In Settings 1 and 4, unmeasured confounding affects treatment, survival and outcome simultaneously.
+For each setting, we let the sample size $n\in\{200, 500, 2000\}$ and generate data 1000 times.
+Next, we estimate the SACEC using the naive survivor-case analysis, \citet{wang2017identification}'s method and our proposed method (regression estimator and AIPW type estimator), and then calculate the average bias, median bias and root mean squared error.
+The results are presented in Table \ref{tab1}.

-All methods are consistent in Setting 2, where the explainable nonrandom survival assumption holds. \citet{wang2017identification}'s method is also consistent in Setting 1, which is the randomized experimental setting.
-In general, the proposed method has a smaller bias.
-Survivor case analysis has a small variance because it imposes stronger restrictions on model specifications (the causal relationship between $G$ and $Y$ is eliminated).
-The variance of the proposed method in Setting 4 is slightly greater than that in Setting 3 because the substitutional variable is weaker.
-Nonparametric estimation performs better for continuous outcomes.
-Sensitivity analysis was conducted and the results are provided in Web Appendix G.
+The proposed AIPW type estimator is asymptotically unbiased in all these four settings.
+The regression estimator is biased in Settings 1, 2 and 4 due to misspecification of the outcome regression model $m_1(v,x)$, but is asymptotically unbiased in Setting 3 where $m_1(v,x)$ is correctly specified. \citet{wang2017identification}'s method is likely to be asymptotically unbiased, but prone to model misspecification, in Setting 2 where ignorability holds.
+The proposed AIPW type estimator has large variance in Setting 2 because it does not utilize the information of inorability.
+Both \citet{wang2017identification}'s method and the proposed estimators are asymptiotically unbiased in Setting 3 where explainable nonrandom survival holds, in line with Remark 3.
+Survivor-case analysis yields a small variance but large bias because it imposes stronger restrictions on model specifications (where the causal relationship between $G$ and $Y$ is eliminated).

+Next, we conduct a sensitivity analysis.
+Let $\beta_1=(2,-2,-2,-2,4)^{\top}$, $\delta_0=(0,1,2,2,0,0,-2)^{\top}$, $\delta_1=(-1,1,2,2,0,3,1)^{\top}$, and $\gamma_1=(-3,1,1,1,\gamma)^{\top}$ with $\gamma\in\{-4,0,4\}$.
+Vary the sensitivity parameter $\eta$ and draw the average bias of 1000 repeated simulations when the sample size is 500.
+When $\gamma=0$, i.e., nondifferential substitution holds, the AIPW type estimator is asymptotically unbiased, with very small bias around $\eta=0$.
+When $\gamma=-4$, i.e., $V$ has opposite influence on $S(0)$ and $S(1)$, the AIPW type estimator is biased, and varying the sensitivity parameter $\eta$ leads to different degrees of bias.
+When $\gamma=4$, i.e., the influences of $V$ on $S(0)$ and $S(1)$ are in the same direction, the bias is very small varying $\eta$ around 0.
+As $\eta\to1$, the bias of the AIPW type estimator gets small, because $R^*(v,x)$ imposes most weights on those units with extreme values of $V$, which are highly predictive of principal strata.
+In contrast, \citet{wang2017identification}'s mathod and survivor-case analysis have constant but large bias.
+Due to model misspecification, the regression estimator is biased.

+In summary, the proposed AIPW type estimator is asymptotically unbiased when Assumptions 1--6 hold and is robust to model misspecification.
+Even if nondifferential substitution is violated, sensitivity analysis can help assess the influence of such violation.
+More simulation and a sensitivity analysis for monotonicity are provided in Supplementary Material E.